dhmay/jamstats/README.md

 # jamstats
 Tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files, or by connecting to a running scoreboard server.

-Supports both v4.x and v5.x JSON files.
-Supports completed and in-progress game files.
+Supports both v4.x and v5.x scoreboard versions.

 ## Installation